Battle of Actium: Background

 As the Second Triumvirate formally expired on the last day of 33 BC, Antony wrote to the Senate that he did not wish to be reappointed.
 He hoped that it might regard him as its champion against the ambition of Octavian, whom he presumed would not be willing to abandon his position in a similar manner.
 The causes of mutual dissatisfaction between the two had been accumulating.
 Antony complained that Octavian had exceeded his powers in deposing Lepidus, in taking over the countries held by Sextus Pompeius and in enlisting soldiers for himself without sending half to him.
 Octavian complained that Antony had no authority to be in Egypt; that his execution of Sextus Pompeius was illegal; that his treachery to the king of Armenia disgraced the Roman name; that he had not sent half the proceeds of the spoils to Rome according to his agreement; and that his connection with Cleopatra and acknowledgement of Caesarion as a legitimate son of Caesar were a degradation of his office and a menace to himself.

 In 32 BC, one-third of the Senate and both consuls, Gnaeus Domitius Ahenobarbus and Gaius Sosius, allied with Antony.
 The consuls had determined to conceal the extent of Antony's demands.
 Ahenobarbus seems to have wished to keep quiet, but on 1 January Sosius made an elaborate speech in favor of Antony, and would have proposed the confirmation of his act had it not been vetoed by a tribune.
 Octavian was not present, but at the next meeting made a reply that provoked both consuls to leave Rome to join Antony; Antony, when he heard of it, after publicly divorcing Octavia, went at once to Ephesus with Cleopatra, where a vast fleet was gathered from all parts of the East, of which Cleopatra furnished a large proportion.
 After staying with his allies at Samos, Antony moved to Athens.
 His land forces, which had been in Armenia, came down to the coast of Asia and embarked under Publius Canidius Crassus.

 Octavian kept up his strategic preparations.
 Military operations began in 32 BC, when his general Agrippa captured Methone, a Greek town allied to Antony.
 But by the publication of Antony's will, which Lucius Munatius Plancus had put into Octavian's hands, and by carefully letting it be known in Rome what preparations were going on at Samos and how Antony was effectively acting as the agent of Cleopatra, Octavian produced such a violent outburst of feeling that he easily obtained Antony's deposition from the consulship of 31 BC, for which Antony had been designated.
 In addition to the deposition, Octavian procured a proclamation of war against Cleopatra.
 This was well understood to mean against Antony, though he was not named.
-In issuing a war declaration, the Senate deprived Antony of any legal authority.
+In issuing a declaration of war, the Senate deprived Antony of any legal authority.